 He describes himself as a chameleon, able to adapt his style to both an intimate one-on-one shoot and a full-scale ad production.
 He likes to over-prepare in advance, but on set he is reactive, finding the real and the stripped-back shot in even staged scenarios.Shooting local high school sports teams he developed a raw, authentic look which stood out from the comic-book superhero style that was then in fashion.
 He was ahead of the curve, and has gone on to shoot superstars like Serena Williams, LeBron James and Kobe Bryant’s end-of-an-era retirement campaign for Nike.

-Other clients include Abercrombie & Fitch, Apple, Adidas, Asics, BEATS by DRE, Bose, ESPN, Gillette, GQ, IKEA, The North Face, Pepsi, Powerade, Puma, and Reebok.
+Other clients include Abercrombie & Fitch, Apple, Air Jordan, Asics, Athleta, BEATS by DRE, Bose, Chicago Magazine, ESPN, Gillette, GQ, IKEA, New Era, The New York Times, Nike, The North Face, FinishLine, Pepsi, Powerade, Puma, Reebok, UnderArmour and Women’s Health.